Republic of South Africa

 KGALAGADI TRANSFRONTIER PARK

 The Kgalagadi Trans frontier Park is one of the largest wilderness areas in the world.
 It lies in a remote region of South Africa’s Northern Cape.
-This superb Park offers perfect scenery and wildlife, camel thorn trees, red sands, and wildlife.
-Among the huge diversity of wildlife, is the famous black-maned Kalahari lion, stately gemsbok with their V-shaped horns, predators such as leopard, cheetah, and hyenas are all found in the park.
+This superb Park offers perfect scenery, camel thorn trees, red sands, and wildlife.
+Among the huge diversity of wildlife is the famous black-maned Kalahari lion.
+Stately gemsbok with their V-shaped horns, predators such as leopard, cheetah, and hyenas are all found in the park.
 Four-wheel drive vehicles are recommended if you decide to cross into Botswana.

-THE GARDEN ROUTE Along the country’s southeast coast, the Garden Route runs for about 200 kilometres through some of South Africa’s most breathtaking coastal scenery.
-This popular driving route passes through, coastal towns, lagoons, lakes, National Parks and coastal cliffs.
+Along the country’s southeast coast, the Garden Route runs for about 200 kilometres through some of South Africa’s most breathtaking coastal scenery.
+This popular driving route passes through coastal towns, lagoons, lakes, National Parks and coastal cliffs.

-ROBBEN ISLAND World-Heritage-listed Robben Island is a haunting reminder of the horrors of apartheid.
+World-Heritage-listed Robben Island is a haunting reminder of the horrors of Apartheid.
 Nelson Mandela spent 18 years imprisoned in a tiny cell here along with other political dissidents and social misfits.
 The best part about this experience is that ex-prisoners are usually the guides, sharing poignant first-hand accounts of the atrocities they endured.

-KAROO NATIONAL PARK Just out of the town of Beaufort West Established in 1979, the park forms part of the Great Karoo, South Africa’s largest ecosystem, and is an important fossil site.
+Just out of the town of Beaufort West, established in 1979, the park forms part of the Great Karoo, South Africa’s largest ecosystem, and is an important fossil site.
 It protects many endemic species including buffalo and rhino, as well as species that have been reintroduced such as Cape mountain zebras, springboks, kudus, lions, brown hyenas, Oryx and klipspringers.
 A great viewpoint is the Klipspringer Pass, from Rooivalle Viewpoint.

-CEDERBERG WILDERNESS AREA The rugged Cederberg Wilderness Area has wide-open vistas and bizarre rock formations tinged red by iron oxides.
+The rugged Cederberg Wilderness Area has wide-open vistas and bizarre rock formations tinged red by iron oxides.
 The Cedarberg is also famed for its wooded gorges and caves adorned with Bushman paintings.
 The Cederberg is a range of hills extending for some 100 kilometres between Clan William to the north and Ceres to the south, which reaches its highest point in the Sneeuberg at 2,028 meters.
-Another must do stop is Wupperthal a quaint little town with its white-washed thatch-topped cottages.
+Another must do stop is Wupperthal, a quaint little town with its white-washed thatch-topped cottages.

-CAPE AGULHAS The southernmost point of the Republic of South Africa as well as the African continent itself.
-Here, the Atlantic and Indian Oceans meet.
+Cape Agulhas is the southernmost point of the Republic of South Africa as well as the African continent itself.
+Here the Atlantic and Indian Oceans meet.
 Cape Agulhas means “Cape of Needles,” It is one of those locations you must visit as part of your overland Africa trip.

 AI AIS RICHTERSVELD TRANSFRONTIER NATIONAL PARK Located in the northwest corner of the Northern Cape, on the border with Namibia, Ai-Ais Richtersveld Trans frontier National Park is spectacular.
 The most remote national park in South Africa, the landscape here is made up of volcanic mountains, bizarre-shaped trees, heat-baked red sand, and crumbled rocks.
 It is at once hostile and beautiful and well worth exploring.
 4WD would be highly recommended.

-HLUHLUWE IMFOLOZI PARK This is one of only a few parks in KwaZulu-Natal where visitors can see the Big Five: lion, leopard, elephant, buffalo, and rhino.
-In addition to the Big Five, it also has wild dog, cheetah, zebra, blue wildebeest, hippo, hyena Including the wildlife corridor connecting the two sections of the park, it covers more than 96,000 hectares and is famous for its rhino conservation efforts-both black and white rhino are found here.
+Hluhluwe-iMfolozi Park is one of only a few parks in KwaZulu-Natal where visitors can see the Big Five: lion, leopard, elephant, buffalo, and rhino.
+In addition to the Big Five, it also has wild dog, cheetah, zebra, blue wildebeest, hippo and hyena.
+Including the wildlife corridor connecting the two sections of the park, it covers more than 96,000 hectares and is famous for its rhino conservation efforts; both black and white rhino are found here.
 The park lies deep in Zululand and was once the royal hunting grounds of King Shaka.

 The climate is greatly influenced by the oceans that surround the country to the east, south, and west.
 The cold northward-flowing Benguela Current not only cools the west coast considerably but also contributes to the dryness and stability of the atmosphere over the western parts of the country, while the warm southward-flowing Mozambique and Agulhas current keep temperatures higher on the east and southeast.
 During winter (June to August), cold polar air moves over the southwestern, southern, and south-eastern coastal areas, sometimes reaching the southern interior of the country from the southwest.
 These polar masses are accompanied by cold fronts as well as by rain and snow.
 In summer (December to February), the Atlantic high-pressure system settles semi permanently over the southern and western parts of the country.
 Summers are warm to hot, with daytime temperatures generally from 21 to 32 °C. Higher elevations have lower temperatures, while the far northern and north-eastern regions and the western plateau and river valleys in the central and southern regions have higher temperatures.